 You can download Council's fact sheet about cane toads on Moreton Island.

 - Keep cane toads off Moreton Island fact sheet (PDF - 1Mb)

 - Keep cane toads off Moreton Island fact sheet (Word - 252kb).

 Cane Toad Challenge

 Council is a proud affiliate member of the Cane Toad Challenge (CTC).
-The CTC is a University of Queensland community engagement and citizen science initiative that provides an innovative approach to cane toad management through the baited trapping of cane toad tadpoles.
+The CTC is a University of Queensland community engagement and citizen science initiative.
+It provides an innovative approach to cane toad management through the baited trapping of cane toad tadpoles.

 Read more about the Institute for Molecular Bioscience Cane Toad Challenge research project.

-To find out more about cane toads, visit the Queensland Government's website.
+To find out more about cane toads, visit the Queensland Government website.